DallanQ/race_for_the_galaxy/Manual.md

 > Image of four cards color blue, brown, green and yellow, a deep dark large colon and a hand holding a card with ? inside.

-Draw 1 card for each different kind of good (icon of a blue box, green box, brown box, yellow box) that the player produced this Produce phase.
+Draw 1 card for each different kind of good (icons of a blue box, green box, brown box, yellow box) that the player produced this Produce phase.

 #### Draw for Worlds (page 11)

-> Image of a green circle with a border of color red and black, a circle with black and red border and a center of color white, a deep dark large colon and a hand holding a card with 1 inside.
+> Image of a green circle with a black and red border, and a white circle with a black and red border and a green halo followed by a deep dark large colon and a hand holding a card with 1 inside.

-Draw 1 card for each Genes production or windfall world (icon of a green circle with a border of color red and black, a circle with black and red border and also a center of color white ) in the player's tableau.
+Draw 1 card for each Genes production or windfall world (icons of a green circle with a black and red border and a white circle with a black and red border and a green halo ) in the player's tableau.

 #### Discard To Produce Windfall (page 11)

-> Image of a hand holding a card with a large size X colored red, a card with four squared part with color bluw, brown, green and brown, an arrow pointing right and a circle of color blue, brown, green and yellow with a center of white and a middle ring of black and red.
+> Image of a hand holding a card with a large red X, a card with four squared part with color bluw, brown, green and brown, and an arrow pointing right to a white circle with a black and red border and a blue, brown, green and yellow halo.

-May discard 1 card from hand to produce a good on a windfall world (icon of a circle with color blue, brown, green and yellow with a center of white and a middle ring of black and red).
+May discard 1 card from hand to produce a good on a windfall world (icon of a white circle with a blue, brown, green, and yellow halo).

 ## ABOUT THE CARDS (Page 11)